Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 14. Envelope with Chinese sentence strips

-For extra spaced repetition reading practice, I have written sentences for my kids to review Chinese characters in different contexts.
+I have written sentences for my kids to review Chinese characters in different contexts for spaced repetition reading practice.

 15. Lego word matching activity

-Since many parents have Legos, Duplo, and Megablocks at home, you can quickly repurpose them into word matching activities!
+Since many families have Legos, Duplos, and Megablocks at home, you can quickly repurpose them into word-matching activities!

-You can also challenge older kids to build Legos into shapes of Chinese characters!
+Challenge older kids to build Legos in the shapes of Chinese characters.

 16. Chinese character golf game

-In 5 minutes, he made a golf club with cardboard tubes while I quickly cut out mountains from green paper!
+DIY Golf is an original activity created by my husband on a whim.
+In 5 minutes, he made a golf club with cardboard tubes while I quickly cut out mountains from green paper.
+For more ideas, check out these Fun Ways to Teach Chinese Characters 高山 with DIY Mountains.

 17. DIY object puzzle

-Write a Chinese character at the center so your child can see it while matching the object!
+First, trace around objects with a pencil.
+Then, retrace the pencil lines with a black marker so the shape stands out better.
+Write a Chinese character at the center so your child can see it while matching the object.

 18. Paint resist activities with wax, white crayon, or tape

-Kids love seeing words magically appear after painting over wax or white crayon and how the paint literally rolls away from the wax!
+Kids love seeing words magically appear after painting over the wax or white crayon and how the paint rolls away from the wax!
+Tips for wax-resist painting are explained here.

-You can also try this with washi or painter’s tape!
+You can also try this with washi or painter’s tape.
+If you prefer to avoid paint, try using a marker.

-This science activity with dry erase (whiteboard) chisel tip markers (also available at Michaels) works because the ink is insoluble and is less dense than water.
+This activity with dry-erase whiteboard markers (also available at Michaels) works like magic.
+Because the ink is insoluble and less dense than water, Chinese characters can float!

-Rinse, dry, & repeat!
-Use alcohol as needed to remove residual marker ink from plate.
+- Rinse, dry, & repeat!
+Use alcohol as needed to remove residual marker ink from the plate.

-The floating trick works best for characters/letters that are connected, but try all types with your kids!
-Trial & error is part of the learning experience!
+The floating trick works best for characters/letters that are connected, but try all types with your kids.
+Whether we like it or not, trial and error is an important part of learning.

 1. Highlighter tracing writing practice